mjtiv/patent-claim-mapper/README.md

 ## Overview

 **patent-claim-mapper** explores whether modern AI systems can perform structured **claim-level technical correspondence analysis** between an invention description and issued patent claims.

 The project evaluates whether AI can approximate the reasoning process underlying a **claim chart**, including element decomposition, feature matching, and identification of missing limitations.

 Importantly, this system does **not** perform patent search or legal infringement analysis.
-Instead, it focuses on a controlled experimental setting where patents are pre-selected and the objective is to measure technical correspondence detection.
+Instead, it focuses on a controlled experimental setting where patents are pre-selected and the objective is to measure technical correspondence detection under simplified conditions.

+This repository represents an early-stage **proof of concept** designed to evaluate the feasibility of AI-assisted claim correspondence workflows.
+While the current implementation is intentionally scoped to a constrained research environment, pipelines of this general architecture could potentially evolve — with substantially greater rigor, validation, and professional oversight — to support broader patent analysis tasks such as:

+- Freedom-to-operate (FTO) screening
+- Invalidity and prior art analysis support
+- Portfolio comparison and competitive intelligence
+- Drafting and prosecution assistance workflows

+Any such applications would require significantly more sophisticated methodology, legal integration, and expert review than is implemented here.

 ------------------------------------------------------------------------